 Instructions

-- Put the flour, sugar, salt, and baking soda in the bowl of a stand mixer and toss to combine.
-(You can do this by hand, too.)
-Mix in the egg, oil,and Bourbon.
+- Put the flour, sugar, salt, and baking soda in the bowl of a stand mixer and mix briefly to combine.
+(You can do this by hand with a whisk, too.)
+Then add in the eggs, oil, and Bourbon, mixing to combine.

 - Blend in the pineapple, mashed banana, coconut,and nuts.
 Mix just enough to combine all the ingredients thoroughly.

-- Spread the batter in a 71/2 x 11 1/2 greased brownie pan* and bake for about 18 minutes, or until a toothpick comes out without wet batter clinging to it.
+- Spread the batter into your prepared pan and bake for about 30-35 minutes, or until a toothpick comes out without wet batter clinging to it.
 (Moist crumbs are ok.)

 - Cool the cake before frosting.

-- To make frosting, mix the butter with the cream cheese and then gradually beat in the sugar until the frosting is a spreadable consistency.
+- To make frosting, blend the butter with the cream cheese until smooth in a food processor or in a stand mixer with the paddle attachment.
+Gradually mix in the powdered sugar until the frosting is a spreadable consistency.
 Blend in the lemon juice and vanilla.
-Add more sugar if the frosting is too thin.

-- Spread on the cooled cake, and top with more finely chopped walnuts.
+- Spread the frosting over the cooled cake, and top with more finely chopped pecans.
 Store in the refrigerator.